xBLACKICEx/rustowl/README.md

 There is a [third-party repository](https://github.com/siketyan/intellij-rustowl) that supports IntelliJ IDEs.
 You have to install RustOwl LSP server manually.

+## Architecture / OS / package repositories

+### Nix flake

+There is a [third-party Nix flake repository](https://github.com/nix-community/rustowl-flake) in the Nix community.

 ## Build manually

 Here, we describe manual install instructions from source code.